XXXXXXDU/realhand-ros-sdk/README.md

     <arg name="right_can" default="can0"/> <!-- Right-hand USB to CAN converter serial number can0-->
 ```

 ### Dual USB to CAN control with two-hand operation Note: First, ensure that no other CAN devices are connected to the control computer.
 Insert the left USB to CAN adapter as can0, and then insert the right USB to CAN adapter as can1.
-Supports CAN communication for all Linker Hand models
+Supports CAN communication for all Real Hand models
-- Modify `linker_hand_double.launch`
+- Modify `real_hand_double.launch`
 ```html
     <arg name="left_hand_joint" default="L10"/> <!-- left-hand model O6/L6/L7/L10/L20/G20/L21-->
     <arg name="right_hand_joint" default="L10"/> <!-- right-hand model O6/L6/L7/L10/L20/G20/L21-->